-Throughout this chapter you will need to execute commands as your unprivileged user ("lxdadmin" if you've been following along from the beginning of this book).
+Throughout this chapter you will need to run commands as your unprivileged user ("lxdadmin" if you've been following along from the beginning of this book).

-Container snapshots, along with a snapshot server (which we will get to more later), are probably the most important aspect of running a production LXD server.
-Snapshots ensure quick recovery, and can be used for safety when you are, say, updating the primary software that runs on a particular container.
-If something happens during the update that breaks that application, you simply restore the snapshot and you are back up and running with only a few seconds worth of downtime.
+Container snapshots, along with a snapshot server (more on that later), are probably the most important aspect of running a production LXD server.
+Snapshots ensure quick recovery.
+It is a good idea to use them as a fail safe when updating the primary software that runs on a particular container.
+If something happens during the update that breaks that application, you just restore the snapshot and you are back up and running with only a few seconds worth of downtime.

-The author used LXD containers for PowerDNS public facing servers, and the process of updating those applications became so much more worry-free, since you can snapshot the container first before continuing.
+The author used LXD containers for PowerDNS public facing servers, and the process of updating those applications became less worrisome, thanks to taking snapshots before every update.

-You can even snapshot a container while it is running.
+You can even snapshot a container when it is running.